Marija-Kov/React/05-meme-generator/README.md

  ### useEffect()

+ useEffect() lets a component interact with an outside system while keeping its local state in sync with it.

  Some API, like fetch, cause React app to render infinitely.
 This is a side-effect.
 Fetch method is considered a side-effect because it originates outside the React app.

  Anything that React is not in charge of - local storage, API, websockets - is a side-effect.
 Additionally, two states to keep in sync counts as a side-effect as well.